-She is a Gubernatorial Appointee to the Pennsylvania Cancer Advisory Board and has been appointed to the Board by four successive governors.
-As a board member, she assists in the development of Pennsylvania cancer plan and guides the PA Department of Health (DOH) on breast cancer-related issues.
-In addition, Pat acts as an Advocate Member, representing breast cancer survivors, on the Board of Directors for the NSABP (National Surgical Adjuvant Breast and Bowel Project).
-Additionally, Pat serves on the Patient Advocacy Committee of the Coalition of National Cancer Cooperative Groups, Inc.
+Halpin-Murphy is a Gubernatorial Appointee to the Pennsylvania Cancer Advisory Board, assisting with the development of Pennsylvania’s cancer plan and the PA Department of Health on breast cancer-related issues.
+In addition, Pat acts as an Advocate Member, representing breast cancer survivors, on the Board of Directors for the NSABP (National Surgical Adjuvant Breast and Bowel Project) and serves on the Patient Advocacy Committee of the Coalition of National Cancer Cooperative Groups, Inc.

 In 2014, Pat was recognized with a White House Champion of Change Award for her unparalleled work advocating for women’s health care and insurance coverage and was honored by Governor Corbett and First Lady Susan Corbett as the first recipient of the prestigious Hannah Penn Award for Civic and Volunteer Leadership.
 Pat was also recently recognized by the governor as a Distinguished Daughter of Pennsylvania.
 She has been selected by the National Governors Association to receive its Distinguished Service to State Government Award and honored by the Pennsylvania Commission for Women with the Women Change America Award.

 As the Pennsylvania Breast Cancer Coalition’s Founder and President, as well as a breast cancer survivor, Pat is committed to finding a cure for breast cancer now… so our daughters don’t have to.